 - Improvements to the campus image, visibility and wayfinding

-Based upon the conceptual planning and design work completed, the project consists of five major components:
+Based upon the conceptual planning and design work completed, the project consisted of five major components:

 Make-Ready Package – Site work, modular building protection, building and site demolition, utility relocations, underground retention/detention and temporary structures.
 Includes four acres of parking and site development additions with 730 new surface parking spaces.

-New 9-story Hospital Building – Floors one-three of the building will contain the primary public spaces and the majority of the diagnostic and treatment departments including 19 operating rooms and 21 imaging modalities.
-The fourth floor is proposed as a double height mechanical floor, with a mezzanine that will house support spaces.
-Floors five through nine will provide in-patient private bed units yielding 204 beds, and floors one through four will include bridge connections to the existing hospital through Diamond Children’s Medical Center (DCMC).
+New 9-story Hospital Building – Floors one-three of the building contain the primary public spaces and the majority of the diagnostic and treatment departments including 19 operating rooms and 21 imaging modalities.
+The fourth floor is a double height mechanical floor, with a mezzanine that houses support spaces.
+Floors five through nine provide in-patient private bed units yielding 204 beds, and floors one through four include bridge connections to the existing hospital through Diamond Children’s Medical Center (DCMC).

 Central Utility Plant – New 18,600-sq.-ft. two-story central plant includes six boilers, two dual-cell cooling towers, and four chillers, and is equipped to independently feed the new hospital tower as currently designed, with room for future expansions.

-Pavilion Building Entrance – New one-story expansion the hospital providing a new main entrance, check-in, registration and hospital chapel.
+Pavilion Building Entrance – New one-story expansion providing a new main entrance, check-in, registration and hospital chapel.

 Multiple Renovations – Renovation of DCMC OB services, bridge connectors to the new building, renovation of the North Expansion Project (NEP) and 201 Building for administrative and conference space, HIMS, I/T, clinical lab, an observation unit and outpatient clinics.

-Not only is the BUMCT team collaborating in a big room environment, they are also utilizing a cloud-based information exchange to obtain live feedback of the design from schematic design through to the construction document phase.
-3D modeling is being used to coordinate overhead and in-wall conflicts to avoid clashes in the field, and virtual reality tools are being employed to review virtual mock-ups with the end-users to ensure all stakeholder needs are met.
-Additionally, laser scanning is used to maintain quality in the field, and provide as-built information for the design with state-of-the-art technological accuracy.
+Not only did the BUMCT team collaborating in a big room environment, they also utilized a cloud-based information exchange to obtain live feedback of the design from schematic design through the construction document phase.
+3D modeling was used to coordinate overhead and in-wall conflicts to avoid clashes in the field, and virtual reality tools were used to review virtual mock-ups with the end-users to ensure all stakeholder needs were met.
+Additionally, laser scanning was used to maintain quality in the field, and to provide as-built information for the design with state-of-the-art technological accuracy.